Rotational Rectification Network: Enabling Pedestrian Detection for Mobile Vision: Global Polar Pooling (GP-Pooling)

-The key difference of GP-Pooling from existing pooling operators is that we define parameters of kernel size, stride and padding along radial and angular axis in polar coordinates.
+The key difference of GP-Pooling from existing pooling operators is that we define parameters of kernel size, stride, and padding along radial and angular axes in polar coordinates.
 These parameters determine how the input feature map is tiled into a grid.
-Inside each grid cell, a max operation is then executed for pixels that fall into that cell.
+Inside each grid cell, a max operation is executed for pixels that fall into that cell.
 A switch variable records the location of maximum activation.
-Then, the gradient only flows back to this location during backpropagation.
-This is illustrated in Figure \ref{fig:RE-Pooling}, where the input feature map is tiled with kernel size of $\frac{\pi}{4}$, stride of $\frac{\pi}{4}$ and padding of $0$ along angular axis.
-In this particular illustrative example, this results in 8 angular sectors, each of size $\frac{\pi}{4}$ radians.
-Each angular sector is further divided into 7 cells along radial axis.
-In practice, it is necessary to set the stride and kernel size along the angular axis to be $\frac{\pi}{180}$ to capture one degree of image rotation.
+Then, the gradient flows back to this location during backpropagation as illustrated in Figure \ref{fig:RE-Pooling}, where the input feature map is tiled with a kernel size of $\frac{\pi}{4}$, stride of $\frac{\pi}{4}$, and padding of $0$ along the angular axis.
+In this illustrative example, the feature map is tiled into eight angular sectors, each of size $\frac{\pi}{4}$ radians, which are further divided into seven cells along the radial axis.
+In practice, it is necessary to set the stride and kernel size along the angular axis to $\frac{\pi}{180}$ to capture one degree of image rotation.

 To demonstrate the functionality of converting rotational changes to translational shifts, we visualize the output features of the proposed GP-Pooling operator in Figure \ref{fig:RE-Pooling}.
 We take two MNIST images ($28 \times 28$) as the input of the GP-Pooling operator.
-The kernel size, stride and padding along angular and radial axis is $\frac{\pi}{36}$, $\frac{\pi}{36}$, $0$, $1$, $1$ and $0$ respectively.
-This results in an output features of size $20 \times 72$.
-We then re-scale them to a size of $28 \times 100$ to obtain the same height as the input image for better visualization.
+The kernel size, stride, and padding along the angular and radial axes are $\frac{\pi}{36}$, $\frac{\pi}{36}$, $0$, $1$, $1$, and $0$, respectively.
+This results in output features of size $20 \times 72$.
+We then re-scale these to a size of $28 \times 100$ to obtain the same height as the input image for better visualization.
 The results show that the feature responses approximately shift leftwards or rightwards when we rotate the input image.